BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    _Mobile or Tablet Browser_

    If a mobile browser is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/MobileInit` (this tells Require.js to look for a MobileInit.js file inside of the config folder).
-The jQuery Mobile CSS file and the common CSS file are also included asynchronously.
+The combined jQuery Mobile and common CSS file are also included asynchronously.

    _Desktop Browser_

    If a desktop device is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/DesktopInit` (this tells Require.js to look for a DesktopInit.js file inside of the config folder).
-The Bootstrap CSS file and the common CSS file are also included asynchronously.
+The combined Bootstrap and common CSS file are also included asynchronously.

    **Note**:  You do not need to use the JavaScript mobile detection script for your application to use Backbone.js or Require.js.
 I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.